ch0t4nk/PDFtoMD/tests/assets/cases/formula_01.md

 $p_{cls}("correct"|\tilde{X}, P) = p_M("correct"|T(P, \tilde{X}))$, (5)

-¹We note that the tokenizer we used tokenizes the words "correct" and "incorrect" both into a single token.
+¹We note that the tokenizer we used tokenizes the words "correct" and "incorrect" both into a single token.\n